KEY DETAILS This award assists individuals beginning independent research careers in informatics at the faculty level.

 To apply for this grant, please visit https://phrmafoundation.slayte.com/

 Eligibility: Applicants (U.S. and non-U.S. citizens) will be judged primarily on the scientific merit of the proposed research and secondarily on degree of financial need.
 Those holding academic rank of assistant professor (or research assistant professor) within a tenure (or research) track appointment at an accredited U.S. university or research institution, are eligible to apply for a Research Starter Grant, providing their proposed research is neither directly nor indirectly subsidized to any significant degree by an extramural support mechanism.
 A letter supporting the intended career path for the applicant is required from the Department or Division Chairman.

 This program is not intended for those in postdoctoral training.
 However, individuals in postdoctoral training programs, who will hold an assistant (or research assistant) professor appointment at an accredited U.S. university or research institution by January 1, 2020 may apply.

 Important: Please click on topics in blue, above, to learn the full details about this award.

-The goal of the Informatics program is to promote development and use of novel informatics in an integrative approach toward understanding normal processes of human biology and disease processes.
-Informatics awards support career development of scientists engaged in research that significantly integrates state-of-the-art information technology developed with advanced biological, chemical, and pharmacological sciences in the following areas:
+The goal of the Informatics Research Starter Grants program is to promote development and use of novel informatics methods/techniques in an integrative approach toward understanding normal processes of human biology and disease.

 - To assist individuals beginning independent research careers in informatics at the faculty level.